syhndie/syhndie/README.md

 Hi, I'm Cindy, also known as Syhndie.

-I am focused mostly on C#, ASP.NET, SQL, JavaScript, CSS, and HTML.
+I am focused on learning

-I am also currently interested in learning React and Python, and am going to get started on that any minute now.
+	* C#
+	* ASP.NET framework
+	* JavaScript
+	* HTML
+	* CSS
+	* many, many other things that may cross my path

 <!---
 syhndie/syhndie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.